 If all government debts are eventually repaid, then debt and taxes are very similar instruments.
-In such cases, borrowing affects the timing of taxes rather than the total amount collected in present value terms.
+Borrowing affects the timing of taxes rather than the total collected in present value terms.
 Indeed, Ricardo (1820) suggests that taxes and debt are literally equivalent instruments in that the persons who expect to repay the bonds will adjust their savings plans based to take account of higher taxes in the future.
 A similar conclusion was reached by Barro (JPE 1974), who was chided by Buchanan (JPE 1976) for neglecting Ricardo.
 However, this equivalence is by no means accepted by all economists.

 Macroeconomic and microeconomic equivalence are also different matters as far as voting is concerned.
 That most of the U.S. debt is held "internally" by the federal reserve, banks, investment houses, and private investors does not mean that "we owe it to ourselves" at the level of individual voters.
-Relatively few individuals hold government bonds or under-take debt repayment planning.
-(I personally have never met or heard of anyone doing the latter.)
+Relatively few individuals hold debt or undertake debt repayment planning.
+(I personally have never met or heard of anyone doing so.)
 Thus, the incentives to borrow confronted by voters is different than those they confront as consumers.
 Unlike personal debt, today's voters may or may not have to pay it back, rather it may be paid by others including their children.
-(Personal debt, nonetheless, has also grown significantly in nominal terms over the past 50 years, and it is likely that government borrowing is, at least in part, just another form of personal borrowing.)
+(Personal debt, nonetheless, has also grown significantly in nominal terms over the past 50 years).3

-The focus of this lecture is on the electoral determinants of government debt, where government debt is taken to be a routine method of public finance, rather than one used only in emergencies or adopted mainly for its macro-economic effects.
+The focus of this lecture is on the electoral determinants of government finance, when debt is taken to be a routine method of finance, rather than one used only in emergencies.
 Given this, under what circumstances will a median voter prefer partial debt finance to tax finance?
-Under what circumstances will a voter borrow in more or less the same way they do in private life, and under which might voters prefer more or less government debt than they would in private life?
+Under what circumstances will a voter borrow in more or less the same way they do in private life and under which might voters prefer more or less government debt than they would in private life?